MaksymPylypenko/Dota-2-script/README.md

 ## Running

 1. Make sure your keyboard layout is set to ENG.
-2. To run the script simply open [rightclick.ahk].
+2. To run the script simply open **rightclick.ahk**.
 An appropriate icon will appear.
 3. Press num_0 to pause the script.
 An appropriate sound will be played.
 Press num_0 again to unpause.
 4. You should now be able to use hotkeys.

 ### rightclick.ahk
-* `num_0` - pause/unpause + sound notification
+* `num_0` - pause/unpause the script + sound notification
 * `b` - hold b then press left click (quick patrul)
 * `v` - hold v then press right click (quick directional move)
 * `alt + right click` - spam right click (pickup runes)

 The next hotkeys should probably be in a different file, since I only use them for tinker.
-* `alt + t` - spam t (rearm, blink out)
+* `alt + t` - spams t (rearm, blink out)
-* `alt + 5` - mana abuse (efficient mana regeneration on fontain)
+* `alt + 5` - uses smart mana abuse (efficient mana regeneration on fontain)

 ### Known issues
 * Mana abuse works only on 1600x900 resolution.
-* T spammer sometimes fails to stop. (fixed by locking numlock on).
+* T spammer sometimes fails to stop. (fixed by locking numlock on)
-* Fails to see an active SoulRing because of the hover effect when the item is rearmed. (fixed by adding 200ms for double check)
+* Fails to see an active soul ring because of the hover effect after rearm. (fixed by adding 200ms for double check)

 ### How mana abuse works ?
 The script checks your items (1,2,6) and mana status (above 75% or not) by checking the color of pixels in appropriate points on your screen.
 * Available positions for soul ring are 1st slot or 7th slot (1st in backpack).
 * Available positions for bottle are 2nd, 6th slot or 8th slot (2st in backpack).
-* Static positions for blink and travels are 4th and 5th slots (will never be dropped).
+* Available positions for blink and travels are 4th and 5th slots.
+These items will never be dropped.

 When sufficient information is collected it decides what to do depending on the situation.
 These are some (not all) rules:
 1. IF enough mana, THEN use rearm